 With the changing of the seasons comes exciting new specials at all seven of our Duke’s locations in and around the Seattle area.
 Join us to celebrate the warm summer days and beautiful summer nights here in the Pacific Northwest.

 The Classic Mint Julep!

-At Duke’s Chowder House, our bar staff takes pride in crafting beautiful and delicious cocktails that you’ll return for again and again.
+At Duke’s Seafood & Chowder, our bar staff takes pride in crafting beautiful and delicious cocktails that you’ll return for again and again.
 Whether it’s a perfectly made favorite or a new twist on a classic, we strive for creativity in every glass.